Mampi-Das/Three-Phase-Fault-Analysis-Simulink/README.md

 ### Fault Condition

-At 0.1 seconds, the circuit breaker introduces the selected fault.
+At 0.1 seconds, the selected fault condition is introduced into the system.

 The resulting changes in voltage and current are observed from the Scope outputs.